LonamiWebs/Telethon/client/doc/concepts/full-api.rst

     if isinstance(invite, tl.types.ChatInviteAlready):
         print(invite.chat)

-The ``telethon._tl`` module is not documented here because it would result in tens of megabytes.
+The ``telethon._tl`` module is not documented here because it would greatly bloat the documentation and make search harder.
 Instead, there are multiple alternatives:

 * Use Telethon's separate site to search in the `Telethon Raw API <https://tl.telethon.dev/>`_.